National Museum of Nepal: History

 Over time, the National Museum has undergone changes in its administrative system and management situation.
-Initially, from its establishment until 1951 A.D., it operated as a separate department of the government.
-From 1951 A.D., its administrative authority was transferred to the Ministry of Education under the leadership of a curator, which continued until 1962 A.D.
+Initially, from its establishment until 1951, it operated as a separate department of the government.
+From 1951, its administrative authority was transferred to the Ministry of Education under the leadership of a curator, which continued until 1962 A.D.
 Thereafter, the Department of Archaeology has been managing the museum.

 As the museum has evolved, its name has also changed.
 It was originally known as the Arsenal Museum, which was transformed into the Nepal Museum in 1939 Later on, in 1968, it was renamed the National Museum, which remains popular to this day.

 Currently, the museum's historical galleries, Judhhajatiya art galleries, and Buddhist art galleries offer services to visitors, including students, domestic and international tourists.
 Over time, it has become an important destination for those interested in art and history.

 The museum also has an auditorium having a sitting capacity of 142 participants with a comfortable chair with a podium facilitated, a good audiovisual and lighting system.
 It complexes are provided with gardens and are also good for a day's outing for a family with children and spend a day in an academic tour and relaxation.